toddaustin/review-articles/html-article.md

 <textarea name="myArea"></textarea>
 ```
 ####placeholder
-The **placeholder** attribute allows a suggestion of the type of content to enter into the textarea input.
+The **placeholder** attribute allows a suggestion for the type of content to be entered into the textarea input.
 Placeholder text is displayed before the user types in their input.
 ```html
 <textarea placeholder="This is placeholder text"></textarea>
 ```
 ![placeholder](http://toddaustin.com/images/mod-dev/placeholder.jpg)
 ####readonly
-The **readonly** attribute is a boolean attribute, and its use will disallow modification of the textarea content.
-Readonly is similar to disabled, but with readonly, the user can still click into and select the content inside the textarea and the textarea value is submitted with the form.
+The **readonly** attribute is a boolean attribute.
+Its use disallows modification of the textarea content.
+Readonly is similar to the disabled attribute, but with readonly, the user can still click into and select the content inside the textarea and the textarea value is submitted with the form.
 ```html
 <textarea readonly></textarea>
 ```